skip to content

 • Statutory Charge

 When the property is sold, transferred, re-financed or further mortgaged, or when the owner dies, the full amount must be paid back.
 If the client wants to pay it back sooner, they can arrange this.
-See our information on statutory charges.
+See our Statutory Charge Factsheet for more information.

-The Commission will not force the sale of the property except in very rare cases
+Legal Services will not force the sale of the property except in very rare cases.

 Merits Test

-The Commission's aim is to put applicants into an equal but not better position than private individuals who, of course, risk their own funds.
+The aim of Legal Services is to put applicants into an equal but not better position than private individuals who risk their own funds.
 If it is considered reasonable for a solicitor in private practice to act in expectation of costs being recovered in due course from settlement funds, then legal aid is refused.

 Forum Test